Sweta-Sah/Bike-Sales-Dashboard-Excel/README.md

 # Bike-Sales-Dashboard-Excel
-Designed an interactive dashboard using MS Excel
-The dashboard provides valuable insights such as:
+Designed an interactive dashboard using MS Excel with the help of a Youtube tutorial by Alex Freberg (Alex The Analyst) The dashboard provides valuable insights such as:

 - The sales figures based on the average income of customers in a particular region and occupation